Norby257/travelWeather/README.md

 # How to Use

 To use the app, simply clone the repo, run `npm install` and use `npx live-server` to start the App.
+Then, navigate to the address provided in your browser, i.e. `http://127.0.0.1:8080`

 The app will ask for your current location.
 If you agree, it will generate a forecast for current weather.